TheParthMaru/springboot-cohort/notes/solid-principles/01-single-responsibility-principle.md

 # Single Responsibility Principle

 - As per SRP, the class should have one, and only one reason to change.
+- It not only applies to a class but also to a method/function and modules.
+- The "responsibility" in SRP is the reason to change the code, not neccessarily perform a single task.
+- A class can perform multiple related actions as long as they all serve one clear purpose.
+- If two methods change for completely different reasons (e.g., business rule vs. display rule), SRP is broken.

 ## How to detect if this principle is being violated?